Biocomputing-Teaching/ORweb/docs/projects/OptimizationProject.md

 #### Grading
 The milestone is mostly intended to get feedback from the professor and your peers to make sure you’re making reasonable progress.
 As long as your milestone follows the instructions above and you seem to have tested any assumptions which might prevent your team from completing the project, you should do well on the milestone.

+(Note that this year there is no grading for the milestone)

 #### Format
 Your milestone should be at most 3 pages, excluding references.
 Similar to the proposal, it should include: